San Francisco On a Budget

 San Francisco's climate is notoriously cool and foggy.
 The winters are damp while the summers are dryer but surprisingly chilly.
 Throughout the course of one day you can expect a variety of weather changes.
 Summer mornings often start with fog.
 Afternoons are warmer, but the chill and fog return again by the late afternoon.
 Winter is the rainy season, but temperatures are milder and sunny days may even have a warmer temperature than during the summer.
 Fall is a great time to visit because the fog is not a frequent and the rains have not yet arrived.
 San Francisco also has many microclimates that are created by the city's hills and coastal setting.
 It is not uncommon for one neighborhood to be experiencing dramatically different weather than another.

 Union Square and the Financial Districts are notable with tourists as this is where you'll find many hotels, shopping areas, and some entertainment.
 Fisherman's Wharf is also a popular area with tourists.
 It sits on the waterfront and has many famous sights such as Pier 39 and Ghirardelli Square.
 Nob Hill is a notoriously upscale neighborhood, and from the top of the hill you can get great views of the bay and the financial district.
-Haight Ashbury is the crux of the "hippie's" movement, although today it is little more than a tourist attraction.
+Haight Ashbury is the crux of the "hippie" movement, although today it is little more than a tourist attraction along as well as a nice spot to grab some food and drinks.
 Golden Gate Park is also a wonderful place to explore, and Chinatown is a fun place to walk around and try dim sum dumplings.

 Other neighborhoods that tourists frequent include North Beach, Castro, and Twin Peaks.